Research Project Descriptions

 Project Goals:

-The environment has a profound impact on the performance and the reliability of micromachined devices.
+The environment has a profound impact on the performance and the reliability of micromachined instruments.
 Especially as performance levels are increased, the need for protection against environmental conditions becomes more pronounced.
-One major environmental condition is external mechanical disturbances such as vibration and shock.
-These disturbances may affect the devices by inducing undesirable errors that are uncorrectable with electronics, long-term device-performance degradation, or permanent damage.
-To protect the devices from these unwanted effects, it is important to isolate it from mechanical vibrations and shocks.
-This project seeks to develop generic micropackaging technologies that provide mechanical isolation and protect against severe shock for microsystems and microinstruments such as inertial sensors and resonators.
+One major environmental condition is external mechanical disturbances such as vibration and incident shock.
+These disturbances induce long-term undesirable effects that are uncorrectable with electronics, and cause permanent damage to the device structure due to high shock.
+To protect the MEMS device from these unwanted effects, it is important to isolate it from mechanical vibrations and shocks.
+This project seeks to develop generic micro packaging technologies that provide mechanical isolation and protect against severe shock for microsystems and microinstruments such as inertial sensors and resonators.

 Title: Scaling and Process Integration Challenges in Micro-EDM Technology